Unit Testing Demystified: Best Practices with Mocha, Sinon, and Proxyquire

 Test doubles are objects that are used in unit tests to replace the real objects that the unit being tested depends on.

-Normally in unit tests, we would want to test a function in isolation, but most functions require other functions to work properly, for example a function: getProductName(id: number) might require db instance for data fetching,
+Normally in unit tests, we would want to test a function in isolation, but most functions require other functions to work properly, for example a function: getProductName(id: number)

-but in the real world, for applications that possess only one or two databases, we often overlook Dependency Injection and import it straight from the top.
+),but in the real world, for applications that possess only one or two databases, we often overlook Dependency Injection and import it straight from the top.

 I'll briefly explain the differences between stub, spy, and mock, and how to use them in unit tests, for those looking for a more detailed explanation, please refer to Refernces.